 Some old agreements (pre-July 2007), particularly store cards, may have used pre-ticked boxes so you had to opt out of the insurance rather than opt in, which is unfair.
 Always check this.
 If you're paying for insurance you didn't know you had, go to how to reclaim.

 Were you told or sold the wrong thing?

 This covers anything from the fact you were already covered through work or your partner, the policy not being what you agreed to, if you got store card cover in a shop and it wasn't explained, or if you thought it was a joint policy but in fact it was only in one person's name.

 Does this apply to you?
 Expand the full general mis-selling briefing

 Those selling PPI polices are obliged to tell you about the criteria of the policy and to confirm it's right for you.
 If you spoke to someone when applying for a card they need to consider your circumstances.
 Buying online places more reliance on you doing checks.

-However, because PPI polices earn providers large profits, staff are often highly encouraged to sell as many as possible, and are well paid for doing so, meaning mis-selling is rife.
+However, because PPI polices earn providers large profits, staff were often highly encouraged to sell as many as possible, and were well paid for doing so, meaning mis-selling was rife.

 If you contacted a card provider by phone or in person, and if they didn't give you fair, correct and reasonable information, it's likely you were mis-sold.

 Some common examples of PPI mis-selling